kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 Consistent with flat gang scheduling ([KEP-4671]), binding and preemption never occur inside the same scheduling cycle.
-The preemption triggering rules under this KEP are identical to [KEP-4671]:
+The preemption triggering rules under this KEP are updated to align with the refactored `PlacementFeasible`
+statuses:
-* **If the root-level scheduling policy is satisfied (i.e., `PlacementFeasible` on the root CPG returns `Success`):** If the recursive direct in-memory simulation successfully schedules at least `minGroupCount` child groups under a CPG tree, the scheduling cycle succeeds.
-The scheduler does not trigger preemption in this cycle.
-Instead, it commits pod bindings for all successfully placed member pods (comprising the minimal gang and any extra pods that placed under Alpha's greedy pass).
-Any remaining member pods that failed scheduling are marked as `Unschedulable` and return to the scheduling queue, which subsequently places the entire root CPG hierarchy back into the queue for re-evaluation.
+* **If the root-level `PlacementFeasible` returns `Success`:** If the recursive in-memory simulation successfully satisfies the minimum scheduling requirements (at least `minGroupCount` child groups under a CPG tree, or `minCount` pods under a flat `PodGroup`), the scheduling cycle succeeds.
+The scheduler does not trigger preemption.
+Instead, it commits bindings for all successfully placed member pods (comprising the minimal gang and any extra pods that placed under Alpha's greedy pass).
+Any remaining member pods that failed scheduling are returned to the scheduling queue, which subsequently places the entire hierarchy back into the queue for re-evaluation.
-* **If the root-level scheduling policy is not satisfied:** If the recursive in-memory simulation fails to schedule at least `minGroupCount` child groups under a CPG tree, no pod bindings are committed in this pass.
+* **If the root-level `PlacementFeasible` returns `Unschedulable`:** If the simulation fails to satisfy the minimum requirements purely with free capacity, but the failure is resolvable (i.e. `Unschedulable`), no pod bindings are committed.
-  The scheduler then triggers the workload preemption at the root CPG level.
+  The scheduler triggers the workload preemption engine at the root level of the hierarchy to release cluster capacity for the failed member pods.
+* **If the root-level `PlacementFeasible` returns `UnschedulableAndUnresolvable`:** If the simulation reveals that the constraints are mathematically impossible to satisfy (even if maximum preemption is used, e.g. due to hard node selectors or lack of admissible member pods), the scheduler does not commit any bindings and does NOT trigger preemption.
+The scheduling cycle aborts early, saving wasteful CPU processing, and the hierarchy is sent back to the queue.
-* **During subsequent cycles:** In subsequent scheduling cycles, when the CPG with pending extra or newly scaled member pods pop from the queue, the standard recursive scheduling algorithm is executed for the root CPG hierarchy (where these pending pods are evaluated under greedy rules along with the active tree).
-If the recursive algorithm fails to place any of these pending member pods, the scheduler triggers the preemption engine at the root CPG level to release capacity.
+* **During subsequent cycles:** In subsequent scheduling cycles, when the root CPG with pending extra or newly scaled member pods pops from the queue, the standard recursive scheduling algorithm is executed for the root CPG hierarchy.
+If the recursive algorithm fails to place one or more of these pending member pods (i.e., there remain some unschedulable member pods), the scheduler triggers the preemption engine at the root CPG level to release capacity for the remaining unschedulable pods, even if some other pending pods were successfully placed in the current cycle.

-In summary, workload preemption is triggered at the root CPG level if and only
-if: the CPG root scheduling policy is not satisfied, OR the policy is satisfied and the hierarchy is already scheduled, but there are unschedulable member pods and none of them successfully scheduled in the scheduling cycle.
+In summary, workload preemption is triggered at the root level if and only if: the root-level `PlacementFeasible` returns `Unschedulable` (i.e., the scheduling policy is not satisfied but is resolvable via preemption), OR the scheduling policy is satisfied, the hierarchy was already scheduled in a previous cycle, and there remain some pending member pods that the scheduler failed to place in the current cycle.

 ###### Inadmissible child groups
-A root `CompositePodGroup` might successfully pass the `PreEnqueue` queue filter, yet contain child groups that are currently inadmissible (e.g. they do not have enough active member pods in the cluster queue to reach their `minCount`).
+A root `CompositePodGroup` might successfully pass the `PreEnqueue` queue filter, yet contain child groups that are currently inadmissible (e.g., they do not have enough active member pods in the cluster queue to reach their `minCount`).

-For example, consider a root CPG (`minGroupCount=3`) containing four nested child groups, where the first three child groups are admissible, but the fourth `PG-4` has only 2 pending pods out of its `minCount=5`.
+For example, consider a root CPG (`minGroupCount=2`) containing three nested child

-In this situation, evaluating the inadmissible child groups during the recursive scheduling cycle is futile: they cannot schedule, and if not handled correctly, they will trigger a costly evaluation which will not be effective anyway.

-To optimize performance, the scheduler will bypass evaluating futile child
-groups:
+groups: `CPG-1`, `PG-2`, and `PG-3`.
+Both `PG-2` and `PG-3` are fully admissible and
+schedulable.
+However, `CPG-1` has `minGroupCount=2` and contains only one active child group in the cluster: `PG-11` (`minCount=100`) with 100 pending member pods.

+Without a pre-simulation check, the scheduling algorithm would execute as follows:
+1. The scheduler starts simulating the root CPG's children, starting with `CPG-1`.
+2. To simulate `CPG-1`, the scheduler sequentially places all 100 member pods of its first child, `PG-11`, in memory.
+3. After `PG-11` finishes, the scheduler invokes `PlacementFeasible` on `CPG-1`.
+Since `CPG-1` only scheduled 1 child group ($S=1$) but requires $M=2$, and has no more remaining children ($R=0$), `PlacementFeasible` returns `UnschedulableAndUnresolvable`.
+4. The simulation of `CPG-1` aborts, and the status is returned up to the root CPG.
+5. The scheduler invokes `PlacementFeasible` on the root CPG.
+One child failed with `UU=1`, but two remain untried ($R=2$).
+Since $S+R \ge M$ ($0+2 \ge 2$), the root status is `Wait`.
+The scheduler continues processing sibling groups.
+6. The scheduler successfully simulates `PG-2` and `PG-3`.
+The root CPG satisfies its `minGroupCount` and the cycle succeeds, committing bindings for `PG-2` and `PG-3`.
+   However, immense CPU cycles were completely wasted simulating the 100 pods of `PG-11`.

+Under the refactored `PlacementFeasible` status model, preemption triggering is already handled correctly in these scenarios: the status evaluation will naturally resolve to `UnschedulableAndUnresolvable` once it determines that the minimum threshold cannot be satisfied, preventing futile preemption loops entirely.

+However, as a performance optimization, we can skip evaluating the simulation of inadmissible branches entirely:
-* **Alpha:** Futile cycles are not skipped in the Alpha phase (admissibility checks on nested children are not executed).
+* **Alpha:** Pre-simulation feasibility is not executed in the Alpha phase.
+  The scheduler performs the sequential child group simulations, relying on the post-evaluation `PlacementFeasible` check to trigger early aborts.
-* **Beta:** We will implement branch-skipping heuristics by extending the `PlacementFeasible` checker to run checks *before* in-memory scheduling of child placements (in addition to after each child group evaluation).
-If a `PodGroupInfo` fails its minimum count requirements prior to evaluation (e.g. a PG has only 2 member pods out of its `minCount=5`), the pre-simulation `PlacementFeasible` checker returns `UnschedulableAndUnresolvable` early, bypassing any child pod placements and avoiding the costly preemption entirely.
+* **Beta:** We will implement an optimized pre-simulation check.
+The scheduler will invoke the `PlacementFeasible` checker *before* starting the recursive in-memory simulation of child groups.
+If the pre-simulation check determines that a subtree is inadmissible (e.g., a nested child group is missing too many member pods to ever satisfy its `minCount`), it immediately returns `UnschedulableAndUnresolvable` early, bypassing all child pod placements entirely and saving costly CPU cycles.

-  Additionally, for already active (scheduled) `CompositePodGroup` trees under subsequent scale-up passes, the preemption triggering rules will be modified in Beta to distinguish between resource starvation and child group admissibility.
-Specifically, if a child group has satisfied its `minCount` minimum constraint but has pending optional pods (e.g. has scheduled 10 out of required 10 pods, but has 2 additional member pods unplaced due to cluster capacity saturation), the scheduler **will** attempt preemption at the root CPG level to release capacity.
-Conversely, if a child group failed placement simply because it is inadmissible (e.g. has only 2 active member pods out of its `minCount=5` in the cluster), the scheduler **will bypass** preemption entirely, as evicting victim pods can never resolve the child group's missing members.

 ###### Resource stealing under greedy evaluation
 When a CPG is evaluated, child groups are processed sequentially in their